Getting a commercial lawn care or landscaping account means one thing: big money.

 Your First goal right now is to simply get your foot in the door.

-For small and medium landscaping companies, networking is the only reliable way to get more commercial accounts.
+For small and medium lawn or landscaping companies, networking is the only reliable way to get more commercial accounts.

-- Hunt down locally-owned businesses.
-You will get to talk directly to the owner, instead of a middleman.
+- Local businesses: You will get to talk directly to the owner, instead of a middleman.
 This makes sales and upsells easier.

-- Contact your city’s Building Owners and Managers Association (BOMA).
+- BOMA: Set up a meeting with your city’s Building Owners and Managers Association

 - Chamber of Commerce Meetings, CEO Forums, and other networking events will help you meet potential clients, especially if your town has a commercial district or sector with above average commercial density.